-Very nice coloring pages with colored example page.
+Very nice coloring pages with colored example page at 50Birds.com.
 Perfect for a bird notebook.

-Includes space to record the name of the bird, information on its habitat, how to recognize the bird, the food it eats and where it nests.
-There is a map with a symbol key for recording the bird’s range (year round, summer and winter) and room for a picture/photo of the bird.
+Freebie at HomeschoolNotebooking.com includes space to record the name of the bird, information on its habitat, how to recognize the bird, the food it eats, and where it nests.
+There is a map with a symbol key for recording the bird’s range (year round, summer, and winter) and room for a picture/photo of the bird.
 One of the better bird notebooking pages we’ve come across.
-From HomeschoolNotebooking.com.

 Audubon Notebooking Pages